PrefectHQ/prefect/docs/guides/deployment/daemonize.md

 # Daemonize a Prefect worker or `.serve` process

-In this guide you'll learn how to set up a systemd service to run long-running Prefect processes.
+In this guide you'll learn how to set up a systemd service to run long-running Prefect processes that poll for scheduled deployment runs.

-A similar pattern can be used to run a Prefect worker for use with a [work pool-based deployment](/guides/prefect-deploy/) or run a long-running [`.serve` process](/tutorial/deployments/#create-a-deployment) that does not require a worker or work pool.

-A systemd service is ideal for running a long-lived process on a Linux VM or physical server if you want to automatically start a Prefect worker or `serve` process when Linux starts.
+A systemd service is ideal for running a long-lived process on a Linux VM or physical Linux server if you want to automatically start a Prefect worker or `serve` process when Linux starts.
-This approach also provides resilience by automatically restarting a Prefect worker if it crashes.
+This approach also provides resilience by automatically restarting the process if it crashes.

 In this guide you will:

 * Create a Linux user
 * Install Prefect
-* Set up a systemd service for the Prefect worker
+* Set up a systemd service for the Prefect worker or `.serve` process

 ## Prerequisites